mlflow/mlflow/docs/source/projects.rst

   .. warning::

-      When a Conda environment project is executed as a Python environment project, conda dependencies will be ignored and only pip dependencies will be installed.
+      When a conda environment project is executed as a Virtualenv environment project, conda dependencies will be ignored and only pip dependencies will be installed.

-.. _project-python-environments:
+.. _project-virtualenv-environments:

-Python environment
+Virtualenv environment
-  Python environments support Python packages available on PyPI.
-When an MLflow Project specifies a Python environment, MLflow creates it using ``virtualenv`` and ``pyenv``, and activates it before the project code is run.
+  Virtualenv environments support Python packages available on PyPI.
+When an MLflow Project specifies a Virtualenv environment, MLflow creates it using ``virtualenv`` and ``pyenv``, and activates it before the project code is run.

-  You can specify a Python environment for your MLflow project by including a ``python_env`` entry in your ``MLproject`` file.
+  You can specify a Virtualenv environment for your MLflow project by including a ``python_env`` entry in your ``MLproject`` file.
 For details, see the :ref:`project-directories` and :ref:`mlproject-specify-environment` sections.

 .. _project-docker-container-environments: